David Hensley Player Props: Astros vs. Twins

 David Hensley At The Plate

-- Hensley has had a base hit in four of six games this year, and multiple hits once.
+- Hensley has picked up a hit in five games this year (71.4%), including one multi-hit game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.